 A fund at the Foundation is less costly to establish than a private foundation, in terms of both time and money.
-Our staff can help your clients establish a fund in a matter of days and then handles all the administrative details and reporting.
+Our staff can help your clients establish a fund in a matter of days and then handle all the administrative details and reporting.
 Establishing a private foundation can take months or longer, and the private foundation then becomes responsible for substantial legal, accounting, and operational matters.

 A private foundation is typically created and controlled by a single donor, family, or corporation.
 In contrast, a community foundation derives its support from a broad spectrum of donors in the community and is controlled by a board of community leaders.
 Because it is publicly supported and controlled, a fund at the community foundation enjoys advantages over private foundations including:

-- higher deduction limits for donors.
+- Higher deduction limits for donors

-- no excise taxes.
+- No excise taxes

-- no minimum payout requirement.
+- No minimum payout requirement

-- no separate tax reporting on individual funds.
+- No separate tax reporting on individual funds

-For more information on the advantages of a Donor-advised fund, click here
+For more information on the advantages of a donor-advised fund, click here

-For a detailed comparison between a Donor-advised fund and a private foundation, click here.
+For a detailed comparison between a donor-advised fund and a private foundation, click here.